demisto/content/Packs/XSOAR_Engineer_Training/Integrations/XSOAREngineerTraining/README.md

 The XSOAR Engineer Training (XET) integration provides sample data to fetch events into Cortex XSOAR, and commands to build playbooks around.

 Use for training purposes only.
+This integration was integrated and tested with version xx of XSOAR Engineer Training.

 ## Configure XSOAR Engineer Training on Cortex XSOAR